M-Sc-Research/English-learning/tactics_basic.md

 41. She **wears her hair** in a ponytail.
 42. Go straight on and then turn left the bank is the corner of the street you can't miss it.

-> "Wear one's hair" means how a person styles their hair.
+`` "Wear one's hair" means how a person styles their hair.
 It includes different hairstyles, cuts, and treatments that reflect their personal style or culture.

 When someone chooses a hairstyle, they consider their face shape and hair type.
 For example, they might have long straight hair or short curly hair.

 This phrase also includes styles like braids, buns, or ponytails.
 Overall, it’s a way for people to show their style and personality through their hair.
+S``